 What sorts of problems, situations or issues are typically dealt with?
 Give any illustrative examples.
-How are the problems, situations or issues dealt with (e.g. undertaking original research and analysis or seeking specialist advice)?
+How are the problems, situations or issues dealt with (eq undertaking original research and analysis or seeking specialist advice)?

 To what extent are standard procedures and processes followed when undertaking typical tasks, and how is personal initiative used when solving problems?
-To what extent is creativity used in solving the problems (e.g. adopting different approaches, trying things that have not been done before within the organisation or improving/changing previous approaches).
+To what extent is creativity used in solving the problems (eg adopting different approaches, trying things that have not been done before within the organisation or improving/changing previous approaches).

-- Ability to provide committee secretariat support and with the capacity to develop practical and people management skills with support from line manager - Ability to identify relevant factors to make recommendations to senior staff or committees as appropriate - Ability to carry out research into emerging policy areas as required. - With support from line manager, ability to use diplomacy and work with colleagues in other directorates, to ensure that committees' views are considered in development of association-wide policy position; and that reports for committees are produced in a timely manner - Creativity in the development of materials to support members comply with policy, legislation, regulation, standards etc within the postholder's portfolio
+- Preferable experience of working as a committee secretary and administration of elections is necessary, but the postholder is expected to develop rapidly the necessary practical and people management skills with support from line manager - Ability to check all proforma and standing orders submissions to the Organisation committee, identifying relevant factors to make recommendations to senior staff or committees as appropriate - Ability to carry out research into emerging policy areas, provide analysis of proposals, determine options, assessing benefits and risks and make recommendations to senior staff, chief officers, or committees as appropriate - With support from line manager, ability to resolve internal conflicts with colleagues in other directorates, to ensure that committees' views are considered in development of association-wide policy position; and that reports for committees are produced in a timely manner - Creativity in the development of materials to support members comply with policy, legislation, regulation, standards etc within the postholder's portfolio